vuldb/cyber_threat_intelligence/Lokibot/README.md

 ## IOA - Indicator of Attack

-These indicators of attack list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration by LokiBot.
+These indicators of attack list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration by Lokibot.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Type | Indicator | Confidence
 -- | ---- | --------- | ----------